 Price Check Widgets: Who, How and Why to Use Them

-The past two years have seen a relatively new product category hit the market for hotels: price check widgets.
+The past three years have seen a relatively new product category hit the market for hotels: price check widgets.
 This sudden proliferation has come hand in hand with the increasing move to drive direct bookings.
 As OTAs consolidate, many hotels feel constrained by high third-party commission rates, and the benefits of a book direct strategy are more widely understood.

 How do price check widgets work?
 What are the benefits to your hotel of using one?
 Which price check widgets are out there?